How to Setup Pritunl VPN on AWS EC2 (Step by Step Guide)

 If you have enabled PIN or Google authentication, you will be prompted to provide them.

-This will affect the performance of the regular non-AWS internet traffic.
+This can impact the performance of regular non-AWS internet traffic.

-The split tunnel configuration will route the VPN traffic only to the AWS network (VPC CIDR 172.31.0.0/16)
+The split tunnel configuration will route the VPN traffic only to the AWS network that you have configured( For example, VPC CIDR 172.31.0.0/16)

-If VPN server is running and we want to modify the configuration, we need to stop the server, before the modification.
+If the VPN server is running and you need to modify its configuration, you must stop the server before making any changes.

 On the Servers tab, click the Stop Server button to stop the server.